HOW CAN YOU HELP

 Ten computers were generously donated to the library by Rotary International, Woodside Portola Valley and the Rotary Club of Antigua in 2003.

-Thanks to donations of young Tom Sullivan, a scholarship program was set up in 2003 to enable motivated students from low-income families to go to high school.
+Thanks to Tom Sullivan, a scholarship program was set up in 2003 to enable motivated students from low-income families to go to high school.

 Please, make a donation, and change the life of a Guatemalan child today.